AxonIQ/hotel-demo/WORKSHOP.md

 # Parameter resolver workshop

-Welcome to the parameter resolver workshop
+Welcome to the parameter resolver workshop!

 In this workshop you will learn how to apply parameter resolvers.